Processes Limit | HostGator Support

 Processes Limit

-Processes are the execution of a command within the server that completes a specific task.
-An example would be accessing your email account and responding to a letter.
+Processes are the execution of a command within the server that completes a specific task, such as accessing or checking your email account and responding to a letter.
 This action is achieved through a series of processes that normally complete within moments of each other.
 The process limitation depends on the account hosting type.

 Shared and Reseller plans are limited to 25 simultaneous processes per cPanel.
 Most sites will work perfectly with a 25 concurrent processes limit.
 Processes open and close so quickly that they hardly ever overlap.